MeshachAQ/FP20-Financial-Statements-Reporting-And-Analysis-May-2025/README.md

 # FP20 Challenge-Financial-Statements-Reporting-And-Analysis-May-2025

-This is a real-time dataset by FP20 that I took toderive meaningful insights from to help the managers and leadership of a Saas Company pertaining to their Finances.
+This is a real-time dataset by FP20 that I took to derive meaningful insights from to help the managers and leadership of a Saas Company pertaining to their Finances.
 This Project follows a strategic business approach I hoped managers and leaders could use and employ to assist them in their decision making.

 # THE 5 MAIN STEPS FOR THIS PROJECT: